BigPeet/coding_challenges/advent_of_code/2019/14/notes.md

 Some initial thoughts on how to tackle this:

-Every row of the input is a FORMULA.
+Every row of the input is a REACTION.
 Every formula has a list of INPUTS and a single OUTPUT.
 These are MATERIALS consisting of an amount and an identifier.